What is Madame Bovary Syndrome?

 4. Copycatting the Beloved Person

-Because of their obsession with their partner, they’ll start copying their likes, hobbies, and even way of thinking.
+Because they are obsessed with their partner, they’ll start copying their likes, hobbies, and even way of thinking.
 Copycatting comes from the extreme admiration they feel for the other person, or even from fear.

 Madame Bovary Syndrome causes an intense fear that the other person will abandon them.
 This may cause them to react very badly to a breakup.